medzernik/MedzernikDiscordBotGo/README.md

 ## version
 .version

 Displays the version of the bot

 ## purge [ADMIN]
 .purge numofmessages

 Deletes 1-100 messages in the channel that the command was typed in.

+## prunecount
+.prunecount 7-X

+Checks how many users would be pruned (minimum is 7 days, maximum is undefined, however, for me only 30 worked as max).

+## prunemembers [ADMIN]
+.prunemembers 7-X

+Prunes members that have been inactive for a set amount of days (minimum 7, max undefined, however, for me only 30 worked as max).

+## members
+.members

+Counts the number of members on the server.